brbhm/Queen_Bee_or_Regal_Leader/README.md

 Update date: Nov 29th, 2024

 Welcome to the Repository of Files for the paper "Queen Bees or Agents of Change?
-Unpacking the Effect of Female Leadership on Subordinate Women?", written by Henrique Brabo, Fernando Domingos and Paulo Arvate.
-Any doubts or inquires, please send an e-mail to paulo.arvate@fgv.br (corresponding Author) or henrique.brabo@fgv.edu.br
+Unpacking the Effect of Female Leadership on Subordinate Women?".
+Any doubts or inquires, please send an e-mail to the authors.

 The Do-files presented here were developed using Stata 17-64MP, in a 32GB RAM computer.